flatironinstitute/foveated-metamers-browser/README.md

 ## Notes
-put site at /~wbroderick/metamers and a simple index.html with link to personal page and link to /metamers
 - Move slider and zoom to the top left
 - Images only in full / half / quarter / eigth of full size.
 - Add lorem ipsum for where pleasse do not zoom dude. will go.